The Plantin Moretus Museum, Antwerp, Belgium

 But what interested me even more were the tools and methods of this early printing.
 There were endless cabinets of type of all faces and sizes.
 The museum houses the original dies and matrices of Claude Garamond.
 And you type freaks know all about the Garamond typeface.

 There are, as I said, countless examples of the 15th and 16th Century printer’s craft.
 Presses, to be sure, but the tools used to cut type, the boards where type was set by hand, the wedges used to justify type into neat columns, and the fantastically accurate frame and pin system used to register etched plates used to print multiple colors on one page.
-If you’ve ever seen a color photograph printed out of register in your newspaper, you have to wonder how these supremely skilled craftsmen could turn out such incredible printed works over 500 years ago while they can’t get it right today.
+If you’ve ever seen a color photograph printed out of register in your newspaper, you have to wonder how these supremely Antwerp engravers could turn out such incredible printed works over 500 years ago while they can’t get it right today.

 belgium antwerp roman missal